- A large percentage of your energy — about 90% — is produced by your mitochondria.

-As you age, you lose mitochondria, and they don’t work as well.
+As you age, you lose mitochondria.
+Plus, the ones that remain don’t work as well.
 You can’t entirely prevent this, but a healthy lifestyle may help.

-Besides aging, 5 other big factors that can reduce your mitochondria number and function include: (7)
+Besides aging, five other significant factors that can reduce your mitochondria number and function include: (7)

 - Heavy metals

 Here’s a closer look at these mitochondrial menaces.

 Viruses interfere with the calcium in your mitochondria so they can survive and spread.
 For example, the herpes simplex type 1 virus (which causes cold sores) can decrease your mitochondrial intake of calcium by 65% in 12 hours.
 This helps the virus replicate.
 (8)

 A significant drop in calcium is a problem because your cells need it to help control what nutrients enter your mitochondria to be turned into ATP.
 Additionally, calcium is required to upregulate mitochondrial function to generate more energy.
 (9)